sensible-hq/sensible-docs/readme-sync/v0/best-practices/0300 -  draft-llm-and-layout.md

-## Fallback  at the field method level

-## Use positional data to send multimodal LLM data

 ## Capture the longtail

 In this example, you extract data from automotive repair invoices.
 You have high volume from 5 auto shops, and a long tail of low-volume invoices from hundreds of other shops.
 In this case: